Fluffy cat breeds aren't great for allergies, but they're certainly good for cuddling!

 If you're looking for a cuddly, affectionate, and incredibly laid-back cat, you'll find it in the Ragdoll.
 This unique breed is known for its dog-like behaviors and lackadaisical attitude.
 Whereas many other cats are known for being highly particular and even sometimes "snobby," the Ragdoll is anything but.

 Thanks to its great attitude and friendly nature, this cat breed is a popular choice for families, since Ragdolls and kids often get along well.
-Read on to find out what's so interesting and unique about this very special cat breed.

 7. Exotic Shorthair

 Birmans are just big, fluffy piles of love.
-Not only does Cheryl Hogan bring her expertise to cat shows, she also breeds cats and the Birman cat is one of the most personable lap cats she knows.
+Not only does Cheryl Hogan bring her expertise to cat shows, but she also breeds cats and the Birman cat is one of the most personable lap cats she knows.